-The Browser lets you display different sets of information including relationships about C++ classes and members, Ada packages, tagged types, tasks, and their members through the following three views:
+The Browser lets you display different sets of information including relationships about C++ classes and members through the following views:

-• Browser View-displays member and related information in an expandable, hierarchical outline format with the members of the current class, package, tagged type, or task in the left pane and related elements on the right (see Figure 3-3, page 19).
+• Browser View-displays member and related information in an expandable, hierarchical outline format with the members of the current class, package, tagged type, or task in the left pane and related elements on the right (see Figure 3-2, page 18).
 Clicking the diamond-shaped icons next to the headings in the list hides or displays the associated information.